ActioPtyLtd/datapipes-pipescript/README.md

 ### DataSet Functions
 The functions that every DataSet have, independant of its type, are listed below:

-Converting the DataSet to a String (named 'ds') can be with the following function:
+Converting the DataSet to a String (named 'ds') can be done with the following function:
 ```javascript
 ds.toString()
 ```

-Converting the DataSet to a String in JSON format can be with the following function:
+Converting the DataSet to a String in JSON format can be done with the following function:
 ```javascript
 ds.toJson()

 ```

-Converting the DataSet to a String in XML format can be with the following function:
+Converting the DataSet to a String in XML format can be done with the following function:
 ```javascript
 ds.toXml()
 ```